tamajun100/weeb-finance-landing/docs/Farm.md

 An investor deposits a token or a liquidity pair token to a farm of their chosing (collateral part).

-The protocol then calculates the WEEB token equivalent value of that deposited token amout through decentralized exchanges (DEX) where their liquidities reside and credits/mints that WEEB token amount to the investor's account (lending part).
+The protocol then calculates the WEEB token equivalent value of that deposited token amout through decentralized exchanges (DEX) where their liquidities reside and credits/mints that WEEB token amount to the investor's account as locked balance which can not be transferred (lending part).
 Once obtaining the WEEB token the investor starts to generate yield right away.
 This action, temporarily increases the supply (temporarily becasuse when lender returns the credit supply will decrease) and allows infaltion to be regulated automatically and dynamically from a single place unlike classic farms which don't have such mechanisms.
 WEEB token's built-in inflation regulator increases/decreases emissions and burns under certain conditions to balance the price.